postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/making-soap-requests.md

 ---

-Postman can make HTTP calls to SOAP, a platform-agnostic messaging protocol specification, in addition to REST, [GraphQL](/docs/sending-requests/supported-api-frameworks/graphql/), and [WebSocket](/docs/sending-requests/supported-api-frameworks/websocket/) requests.
+Postman can make HTTP calls using SOAP, a platform-agnostic messaging protocol specification, in addition to REST, [GraphQL](/docs/sending-requests/supported-api-frameworks/graphql/), and [WebSocket](/docs/sending-requests/supported-api-frameworks/websocket/) requests.

 The following steps show how to make a SOAP request in Postman.